 12.5 To deal with any urgent business which may arise.
 A full report of its decisions shall be made to the Executive Committee at its next meeting.

-12.6 To elect the Swimmer of the Year on the recommendation of the Swimmer of the Year Selection Panel in December each year.
+12.6 To elect the Swimmer of the Year (from any Aquatic Discipline) on the recommendation of the Swimmer of the Year Selection Panel in December each year.

 12.7 To approve the recommendation of the Annual Centenary Scholarships Selection Panel in December each year.

 12.8 To elect the Volunteer of the Year on the recommendation of the Volunteer of the Year Selection Panel in February each year.

 12.9 To fill any Technical Secretary or Planning Services Officer vacancies, subject to final approval of the Executive Committee.

 13 Composition of Committees

-13.1 All Committee Secretaries, except Development and Facilities Officer, are charged with nominating their own committee members, who must be or become members of a club affiliated to the Association.
+13.1 All Committee Secretaries, including Development and Facilities Officer, are charged with nominating their own committee members, who must be or become members of a club affiliated to the Association.